Wedding Photography at Bristol City Hall

 Located on College Green and very near to Bristol Cathedral, City Hall is an ideal venue for your wedding and is very popular with couples and photographers’ alike.
 The Neo-Georgian architectural style presents as the perfect backdrop for a marriage ceremony, and a good photographer will capture you in this historic setting perfectly.

-Seating in the Council Chamber is theatre style on three sides, allowing the photographer the chance to take some good shots of the guests.
+The seating in the Council Chamber is theatre-style on three sides, allowing your photographer to take good shots of the guests.

 This wide shot shows off the back end of the council Chamber as the guests begin to arrive.
 The balloons were ordered separately by the couple and aren’t generally a feature.